alevar/chimFinder/README.md

 ## Parameters
 -h, --help, help page

+-i1r1 INPUT1R1, --input1r1 INPUT1R1
+                    first alignment r1

+-i1r2 INPUT1R2, --input1r2 INPUT1R2
--i1, --input1, first alignment
+                    first alignment r2

+-i2r1 INPUT2R1, --input2r1 INPUT2R1
+                    second alignment r1

+-i2r2 INPUT2R2, --input2r2 INPUT2R2
--i2, --input2, second alignment
+                    second alignment r2

+-o OUT, --out OUT
--o, --out, default value ./out, output file
+					output file

+-t THREADS, --threads THREADS
--t, --threads, default value 1, the number of threads to use in the computation
+                    the number of threads to use in the computation

---minCount, default value 1, the minimum number of reads supporting an integration site.
+--minCount MINCOUNT   the minimum number of reads supporting an integration
+                    site.

+--maxCountPenalty MAXCOUNTPENALTY
---maxCountPenalty, default value 0.85, the maximum penalty to give for minCount when hit.
+                    the maximum penalty to give for minCount when hit.

+--weightCount WEIGHTCOUNT
---weightCount, default value 1.0, Weight of the number of reads score in the cumulative score equation
+                    Weight of the number of reads score in the cumulative score equation

+--minEntropy MINENTROPY
---minEntropy, default value 0.75, minimum alignment entropy score.
+                    minimum alignment entropy score.

+--weightEntropy WEIGHTENTROPY
---weightEntropy, default value 1.0, Weight of the entropy score in the cumulative score equation
+                    Weight of the entropy score in the cumulative score equation

---minQual, default value 10, minimum mean mapping quality of sequenced read.
+--minQual MINQUAL     minimum mean mapping quality of sequenced read.
                     Everything below this threshold will be reported as multialignment for which no assumption can be made from the annotation

+--weightQual WEIGHTQUAL
---weightQual, default value 1.0, Weight of the mapping score in the cumulative score equation
+                    Weight of the mapping score in the cumulative score equation

---minLen, default value 30, the minimum number of nucleotides in alignment to keep a read.
+--minLen MINLEN       the minimum number of nucleotides in alignment to keep
+                    a read.

+--maxLenUnmapped MAXLENUNMAPPED
+                    minimum percent of the read to be aligned correctly in spanning read search

+--weightLen WEIGHTLEN
---weightLen, default value 1.0, Weight of the alignment length score in the cumulative score equation
+                    Weight of the alignment length score in the cumulative score equation

+--steepSlopeAL STEEPSLOPEAL
---steepSlopeAL, default value 0.1, Weight of the alignment length score in the cumulative score equation
+                    Weight of the alignment length score in the cumulative score equation

+--maxAlLenPenalty MAXALLENPENALTY
---maxAlLenPenalty, default value 0.0, the maximum penalty to give for minLen when hit.
+                    the maximum penalty to give for minLen when hit.

+-s SCORE, --score SCORE
--s, --score, default value 0.5, the minimum overall score to keep.
+                    the minimum overall score to keep.

---overlap, default value -1, overlap threshold
+--overlap OVERLAP     overlap threshold

---gap, default value -1, gap threshold
+--gap GAP             gap threshold

---close, default value 30, distance between two integration sites to group together
+--close CLOSE         distance between two integration sites to group
+                    together

+-a ANNOTATION, --annotation ANNOTATION
--a, --annotation, annotation for the human genome
+                    annotation for the human genome

--w, --writeReads, write reads to fasta files
+-w, --writeReads      write reads to fasta files

--p, --plot, plot snapshots
+-p, --plot            plot snapshots

--q, --quiet, do not print to std out. report will still be saved
+-q, --quiet           do not print to std out. report will still be saved

+--splicedR1 SPLICEDR1
+                    spliced end-to-end alignment r1.
+Reads will be subtracted from the main alignments and will not be reported in the final report of integrations sites

+--splicedR2 SPLICEDR2
---spliced, spliced end-to-end alignment.
+                    spliced end-to-end alignment r2.
 Reads will be subtracted from the main alignments and will not be reported in the final report of integrations sites

 ## Output
 chimFinder outputs the following three files per run: